AmerisourceBergen CFO DiCandilo resigns

+* SAID ON FRIDAY FY SALES INCREASED SIGNIFICANTLY TO EUR 28.9 MILLION (PREVIOUS YEAR: EUR 18.3 MILLION)

-AmerisourceBergen Corp (ABC.N) said on Monday its Chief Financial Officer Michael DiCandilo had resigned to pursue other interests, effective immediately, sparking at least one broker downgrade and sending its shares down more than 3 percent.
+Feb.
+13 AmerisourceBergen Corp on Monday said its Chief Financial Officer Michael DiCandilo resigned "to pursue other interests," effective immediately.

-The nation's third-largest drug wholesaler said that Tim Guttman, AmerisourceBergen's corporate controller since 2002, will become acting CFO immediately.
+The drug wholesaler said that Tim Guttman, AmerisourceBergen's corporate controller since 2002, will become acting CFO immediately.

 Guttman was previously vice president of finance of Syncor International, and held financial planning and financial services managerial positions at Disney Consumer Products, Pizza Hut Inc and PepsiCo Inc. Guttman started his career as a certified public accountant with accounting firm Deloitte & Touche.